 As technology develops, changes to regulation will also certainly follow.
 Many recent changes have focused on enhanced customer checking (including the concept of PEPs), corporate risk and ultimate beneficial owners, and the rising use of cryptocurrency.
 Future changes are likely to address the increasing use of technology in areas like customer onboarding and automated verification.

 Other trends, such as growing privacy concerns, will undoubtedly affect AML and KYC in the UK, and elsewhere.
 Changes to processes, data collection and storage for customer due diligence, as well as data sourcing for more advanced checks, are likely on the way.

 Existing KYC processes will, of course, continue to develop and improve in tandem.
 Ongoing monitoring, for example, is already making a significant difference to AML, as monitoring and analysis becomes increasingly automated.

-Use IDnow for fully automated KYC and enhanced AML screening
+Use IDnow for fully automated KYC and enhanced AML checks.

 As a market leader in the identity verification industry, IDnow offers a range of innovative solutions that have evolved alongside the development of eKYC and automated verification techniques.

 IDnow’s main product for customer onboarding and verification, AutoIdent has been designed to meet regulatory requirements in the UK and throughout Europe.
 It offers fully automated verification of identity documents, and biometric verification and video liveness checks to confirm user identity.
 AutoIdent also supports hybrid verification, or manual review, when required.